 This is an independent, advanced study course that is arranged between a faculty member and a student on a specific topic of interest to the student that meets academic and professional requirements of the MSW Program.
-Students must have at least a 3.8 GPA to qualify for this course.
 Permission of both the Director of the MSW Program and the Dean is required.